ArchLars/archtutorial/README.md

 - systemd-boot
 - zswap
 - EXT4 for `/`
-- AMD CPU + NVIDIA GPU (4070 RTX, check your own card for which driver to use.
-For me it's `nvidia-open-dkms`)
+- AMD CPU + NVIDIA GPU (This tutorial is not compatible with older drivers due to dkms.
+For Turing or later NVIDIA, follow guide by using: `nvidia-open-dkms`)

 I included some stuff for AMDGPUs too, but my system is NVIDIA so I may have missed some things.